Stage combat: European

-A large sword commonly used in the early Middle Ages in Europe.
-The broadsword was notable for its large hilt which allowed it to be wielded with both hands due to its size and weight.
+A large sword commonly used in the early Middle Ages in Europe, the broadsword was notable for its large hilt which allowed it to be wielded with both hands due to its size and weight.
 Used for slashing rather than stabbing, this weapon is used in plays set in this period like Shakespeare's Macbeth and is also seen in fantasy epics like Lord of the Rings.

-First school instructing on the correct use of the rapier in England was started in 1576 by Rocco Bonetti from Italy.
+The first school instructing on the correct use of the rapier in England was started in 1576 by Rocco Bonetti from Italy.
 Bonetti took over the lease from playwright John Lyly to open his school in Blackfriars.
 The rapier has the advantage of the thrust over the slash which means it could be a much smaller and lighter weapon than the broadsword.
 It is popular in Shakespeare plays like Romeo and Juliet and Hamlet where duels are performed and can be used in combination with a dagger.

 The smallsword came into fashion in England and France in the late seventeenth century.
 It was used as a thrusting weapon and so sword movements were kept minimal to find the opening that a thrust could land.
 Most men of the period carried smallswords as fashion accessories so most were elegantly ornamented.
 An example of a smallsword duel can be seen in Les Liaisons Dangereuses by Christopher Hampton written in 1985, based on the 1782 novel of the same name.

 There are many knife fighting styles from the Bowie knife to a switchblade.
 Knife fights tend to have quick sharp movements.
 An example of this can be seen in West Side Story's fight between Riff and Bernardo.
 Often in plays however, it is one actor with a knife against someone who is unarmed like in Act I of Georges Bizet's opera Carmen, written in 1875.